American Iron and Steel Institute (AISI) Specifications, Standards, Manuals and Research Reports (1946 - present)

 © 2017 American Iron and Steel Institute, All rights reserved.

 American Iron and Steel Institute, "Experimental Study on System Reliability of Cold-Formed Steel Roof Trusses" (2017).
-AISI-Specifications for the Design of Cold-Formed Steel Structural Members.
+American Iron and Steel Institute (AISI) Specifications, Standards, Manuals and Research Reports (1946 - present).
 156.